 2 – “I can’t find the time to meditate.
 I’m just too busy!”

-Second, incorporate meditation into your existing morning routine.
-Adding the new habit next to habits you already have will not only help your brain establish more connections to the new activity, but the regularity of being in your home, before you get busy with the day’s events, will help you explore meditation safely and trigger you to meditate more often than if you were to leave the time and place to chance.
+Second, incorporate meditation into an existing routine.
+Adding the new habit next to habits you already have will help your brain establish more connections to the new activity.
+If you can do it in your home, before you get busy with the day’s events, even better.
+You’ll be able to explore meditation safely and this will trigger you to meditate more often than if you were to leave the time and place to chance.
 Just think, all you might need to do is wake up 10 minutes earlier, and walk to your favorite chair!

 3 – “I’m just terrible at meditation.
 My mind wanders all over the place when I meditate!”